NoahStolk/simple-level-editor/docs/NEW_SYSTEM.md

 # Simple Level Editor

-## Component
+## Data Types

-Components are individual parts that can be assigned to an entity descriptor.
+Data types are individual parts that can be assigned to an entity descriptor.
 They are the building blocks of an entity descriptor.

-An entity descriptor can have zero or more components, but a component type can only be assigned once to an entity descriptor.
+An entity descriptor can have zero or more data types, but a data type can only be assigned once to an entity descriptor.

-Components are made up of a name and one or more fields, like a struct.
+Data types are made up of a name and one or more fields, like a struct.

-### Default Components
+### Default Data Types

-Default components are used for rendering entities in the level editor.
+Default data types are used for rendering entities in the level editor.

+- `diffuse_color`
+  - `r: u8`
+  - `g: u8`
+  - `b: u8`
+  - `a: u8`
 - `position`
   - `x: f32`
   - `y: f32`